damoeb/kalipo/README.md

 - Livecycle: track your comment livecycle all the time
 - Notifications: many transient actions trigger notifications to keep you informed
 - Moderation: mods can choose from a range of actions (similar to the IRC: k-List, g-List or z-Line) to keep discussion sane and vital
-- Ugly duckling: threads that do not attrack a number of commentors within a certain time limit after creation will be suffer deletion
 - Sanity: Apply best practices for well known threats like sock puppets, trolls, spamming (see https://github.com/damoeb/kalipo/wiki/Frauds)

 The Latest Version